Tag Archives

 Seven Days, Bob Dylan

-I’ve seen The Feelies three times now, all post 2008, and I just love the way these guys deploy their encore/cover strategy to paint for the audience (and re-experience for themselves) a rich picture of their collective musical tastes circa 1978, when the band was just getting going, young and impressionable.
-This gambit functions additionally as an ingenious audience-engagement strategy, for everyone at The Sinclair was at least as old as I am (53), and who in their 50s doesn’t want to hear one of their favorite bands cover Television, or Patti Smith?
+This gambit functions additionally as an ingenious audience-engagement strategy.
+Everyone at The Sinclair was at least as old as I am (53).
+Who in their 50s doesn’t want to hear one of their favorite bands cover Television, or Patti Smith?
 And I find this sorta touching: The Feelies rarely leave out the Beatles and Stones — because, honestly, how could anyone, even the most overly curated latent punk aesthete, come of age in the early 1970s and completely resist their many, many charms?
 After all, when The Feelies were coming up, 1969 just wasn’t that long ago.

 What sort of new music are The Feelies into these days?
 The Lord only knows.
 If the contents of their encores are any guide, the answer is “not much”.
 They knew Tom Petty has recently passed away — evidence of a basic musical awareness.
 Otherwise, the course of modern rock these last 25 years would appear to have made little to no impression on their song choices.
-They’re a band whose predilections and influences, like their own sound (even today), remain frozen in amber.
-And it’s hard not to love them for it.